owanturist/decode-json/README.md

 The decoder above does next steps:

-1. tries to extract a value from `name` field of the `response`
+1. tries to extract a value from `name` field of the `response` and checks the value is a string
-1. checks that extracted `name` value is a string
+1. tries to extract a value from `birth_year` field of the `response` and checks the value is a string
-1. tries to extract a value from `birth_year` field of the `response`
+1. tries to extract a value from `height` field of the `response` and parses the value as a float
-1. checks that extracted `birth_year` value is a string
+1. tries to extract a value from `mass` field of the `response` and parses the value as a float
-1. creates an output object with field `name` and `birthYear` with values assigned respectively.
+1. creates an output object with field `name`, `birthYear`, `height` and `mass` with values assigned respectively.

 If a response reflects our expectations so the results for `swapi.dev/api/people/1` will look like: